theupshift/chrdev/posts/2020-05-20-Clean-up-Mac-OS-How-I-freed-35GB-of-space.md

 ## inspecting brew

-Running `brew cask` list revealed a whole lot of heavy casks installed in the past. nuke them.
+Running `brew cask list` list revealed a whole lot of heavy casks installed in the past. nuke them.

 Simply get the name of the cask and run `brew cask uninstall [CASK_NAME]`.